-The state of education, and especially of MST, has reached such an alarming level by the end of the past century that radical reforms in educational policy and curricula have been called for around the world.
-Actors in education and those mainly in science and technology (S&T) kept heading in virtually opposite directions for the best part of the twentieth century.
+The state of education, and especially of STE, has reached such an alarming level by the end of the past century that radical reforms in STE policy and curricula have been called for around the world.
+Various actors in education and in S&T kept heading in virtually opposite directions for the best part of the twentieth century.
 Educators kept relying until late that century on rules of thumb for conceiving and implementing various educational curricula.
 Meanwhile, scientists and engineers were developing S&T following systematic norms and rules stemming from well-defined and corroborated scientific theory.
 Action-research was also becoming the norm in S&T but not in education.
 This is evaluative research intended to continuously enhance productivity (as well as equity) in many respects.
-Educators have finally come to realize that, in order to turn things around in MSTE, and education in general, they need to gain insights from successful practice in scientific research and technological developments.
-In particular, rose the conviction that for meaningful and sustainable reform, MSTE should be theory-laden and steered by action-research.
+Educators have finally come to realize that, in order to turn things around in STE, and education in general, they need to follow in school practice that has proven to be successful in scientific research and technological developments.
+In particular, rose the conviction that for meaningful and sustainable reform, STE should be theory-laden and steered by action-research.

-In the first respect, educators became more and more convinced (gradually, through practice) that development of MST curricula, or of any other discipline to that matter, has to be grounded in a well-defined educational theory.
-Educational theory sets the general framework (i.e., pedagogical underpinnings, norms and guidelines) for making decisions about various aspects of a given curriculum.
-This includes, in the case of MST, the choice of whether to conceive mathematics, science and technology in integrated or separate curricula.
+In the first respect, educators became more and more convinced (gradually, through practice) that development of learning materials for science and technology, like for any field, has to be grounded in a well-defined educational theory.
+Educational theory sets the general framework (i.e., underpinnings, norms and guidelines) for making decisions about various aspects of a given curriculum.
+This includes, in the case of STE, the choice of whether to conceive science and technology in integrated or separate curricula.
 Such a choice, like the choice of curriculum objectives, is though governed by a number of factors that may be beyond the scope of the chosen theory and/or the control of curriculum developers.
-These factors include national and local policies about MST, and especially the feasibility of implementing a particular approach or targeting a specific objective in a given society.
-Other theory-laden decisions pertain to the kind of profile students should develop under a given curriculum, and to the ways they should go about developing such a profile (i.e., they pertain to what and how should students learn).

-A student profile includes all sorts of conceptions (including theories, models and concepts) and processes (including related tools, schemes and rules) that any student willing and capable of investing necessary efforts should develop following the completion of a given curriculum.
-As a consequence, student general trends should evolve in specific directions.
-Under general "trends" we hereby include things like habits (including learning styles), attitudes toward MST and MSTE, and views (including views about the nature of MST).
-Components of a student profile from the perspective of modeling theory are presented in the next section along with a synopsis of the theory in question.
+These factors include national and local policies about S&T, and especially the feasibility of implementing a particular approach or targeting a specific objective in a given society.
+Other theory-laden decisions pertain to the kind of profile students should develop under a given curriculum, and to the ways they should go about developing such a profile (i.e., to what and how should students learn).
+A student profile includes all sorts of conceptions (including theories, models and concepts) and processes (including related tools, schemes and rules) that any student willing and capable of investing necessary efforts should develop following the completion of the curriculum in question.
+As a consequence, student general skills, habits (including learning styles) and worldviews (including views about the nature and relevance of S&T), should evolve in specific directions, and this in meaningful and sustainable ways.
+A synopsis of modeling theory is presented in the next section for illustration.
+The theory has been implemented in the past two decades in the development of physics curricula at the high school (secondary school) and college (university) levels in a number of countries, and is currently being deployed in other S&T fields at the same and lower educational levels.
+Examples and data from the modeling curriculum are resorted to for illustration throughout this paper.